nicoledwenger/nicoledwenger.github.io/src/pages/digital-art.md

 ---
-title: Digital Art
+title: Sketch Collection
-featuredImage: ../images/jdm.png
+featuredImage: ../images/features/sketches.png
 year: 2020
 type: Graphics
 objective: When I create digital art, it improves my design competency and skills.
 I utilize techniques in Adobe Illustrator and Photoshop to create graphics.
 I take the time to experiment other design styles in font, color, and composition combinations.